openhab/openhab-addons/bundles/org.openhab.voice.rustpotterks/README.md

 This voice service allows you to use the open source library Rustpotter as your keyword spotter in openHAB.
 [Rustpotter](https://github.com/GiviMAD/rustpotter) is a free and open-source keywords spotter written in rust.

 Rustpotter provides personal on-device wake word detection.
 You need to generate a file for your keyword using audio samples.

-You can test library in your browser using these web pages:
+You can test the library in your browser using these web pages:

 - [The spot demo](https://givimad.github.io/rustpotter-worklet-demo/), which include some example wakewords (but it's recommended to use your own).
 - [The wakeword reference creation demo](https://givimad.github.io/rustpotter-create-model-demo/), it allows you to record compatible wav files and generate a wakeword reference files that you can test on the previous page.